LibraryOfCongress/chronam/README.md

 Run Unit Tests
 --------------

-For the unit tests to work you will need to have the batch_uuml_thys_ver01 available.
+For the unit tests to work you will need:
+* to have the batch_uuml_thys_ver01 available.
 You can use the wget command in the previous section to get get it.
+* A local SOLR instance running
+* A local MySQL database
+* Access to the Essay Editor Feed

 After that you should be able to:

     cd /opt/chronam/